Understanding Coral Ecosystem Connectivity in the Gulf of Mexico from Pulley Ridge to the Florida Keys

 The coral reef ecosystems of the southeast United States provide habitat, food, and shelter to hundreds of species of fish and invertebrates.
-Their economic role supporting our commercial fisheries, tourism, and recreational industries is also considerable.
+Their economic role in supporting our commercial fisheries, tourism, and recreational industries is also considerable.
 In addition to their aesthetic value, coral reefs provide structural buffers from storms and currents along the highly populated southeast Florida coast.
 Observations of relatively healthy deeper reefs, also referred to as mesophotic coral ecosystems, on Pulley Ridge have opened up questions as to the ecological role they may play in the replenishment of shallow and other mesophotic coral ecosystems, such as in the Florida Keys and Dry Tortugas.
 In an era of rapid coastal ocean changes, it is important to understand the degree of connectivity between Pulley Ridge, a comparatively healthy coral ecosystem, and other coral ecosystems located downstream.

-What We’re Doing
+What We Are Doing

-A unique aspect of our project is the collaboration of federal, state, and nongovernmental stakeholders to help guide output and ensure its utility for resource managers.
-The results of this study will not only provide a better understanding of the underlying processes that regulate Pulley Ridge, but also help determine if the area would benefit from further protection and if that protection would help sustain coral reef communities in the Florida Keys and Dry Tortugas.
+A unique aspect of our project is the collaboration of federal, state, and nongovernmental stakeholders to help guide outputs and ensure their utility for resource managers.
+The results of this study will not only provide a better understanding of the underlying processes that regulate Pulley Ridge and whether Pulley Ridge helps sustain the coral reef communities in the Florida Keys and Dry Tortugas, but also help determine if the area would benefit from further protection.

-Related Regions of Study: Gulf of Mexico, Florida
+Regions of Study: Atlantic Ocean, Gulf of Mexico, Florida

 Primary Contact: Kimberly Puglise

-Science for Coastal Ecosystem Management
+Science for Coastal Ecosystem Management (Coral)

 Related NCCOS Center: CSCOR